Bouvet-deler/meta-framework-workshop/draft.md

 - **Objective**: Integrate Prisma with the Next.js project and set up a local SQLite database.
 - **Content**:

   - Install Prisma and initialize it:

     ```bash
     npm install @prisma/client
     npx prisma init
     ```
+  - This will create a Prisma folder and a new .env file.
   - Configure the database connection in `.env`:

     ```env
     DATABASE_URL="file:./dev.db"
     ```
   - Define the data model in `prisma/schema.prisma`:

     ```prisma
     datasource db {
       provider = "sqlite"